ansys/pydpf-core/examples/02-modal-harmonic/README.txt

 Harmonic analysis examples
 ===========================
-These examples show how to use DPF to extract and manipulate, results from harmonic or modal analyses.
+These examples show how to use DPF to extract and manipulate results from harmonic or modal analyses.